What is a building permit?

 • Certain swimming pools or spas and any safety barriers

-• Extensions and renovations
+• Extensions and certain renovations

 • Demolition and building removal